Explore: Digital and tech

 Despite his passion for working in the film industry, Jo gave up his job in a post production company in Soho, as he couldn’t survive in London earning such a low wage.
 When he moved to Cambridge he joined the NHS staff bank just to earn some cash.
 This led to his role as web editor at Addenbrookes, where he uses many of the skills from his degree in film and video production, and finds real job satisfaction.

-More information about Web design and development professionals
+More information about IT network professionals

 The UK average salary is £29,813